 The A level is examined by three examinations on Papers 1, 2 and 3 respectively.
 In each paper, there is a mixture of multiple choice, short answer and extended writing questions.
 The questions require students to demonstrate their ability to draw together their skills, knowledge and understanding from across the full course of study.
 'Extended response' questions allow students to demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.
-Each exam lasts 2 hours and is worth 33% of the A level.

-Reading - Psychology A Level Year 1 and AS: The Complete Companion Student Book for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell and Cara Flanagan Published by OUP Oxford; 5th edition; ISBN-13: 978-0198436324 Psychology A Level Year 2: The Complete Companion Student Book for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell and Cara Flanagan Published by OUP Oxford; 5th edition ISBN-13: 978-0198436331 Psychology A Level Year 1 and AS: Revision Guide for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell, Rachel Moody Published by OUP Oxford; ISBN-13: 978-0198444893 Psychology A Level Year 2: Revision Guide for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell, Rachel Moody Published by OUP Oxford, ISBN-13: 978-0198444886

-Exam Board and Specification Codes AQA 7182 RELIGIOUS STUDIES
+Each exam lasts 2 hours and is worth 33% of the A level. - Reading Psychology A Level Year 1 and AS: The Complete Companion Student Book for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell and Cara Flanagan Published by OUP Oxford; 5th edition; ISBN-13: 978-0198436324 Psychology A Level Year 2: The Complete Companion Student Book for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell and Cara Flanagan Published by OUP Oxford; 5th edition ISBN-13: 978-0198436331 Psychology A Level Year 1 and AS: Revision Guide for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell, Rachel Moody Published by OUP Oxford; ISBN-13: 978-0198444893 Psychology A Level Year 2: Revision Guide for AQA (Complete Companions Fifth Edition for AQA) By Mike Cardwell, Rachel Moody Published by OUP Oxford, ISBN-13: 978-0198444886 66 The good life is a process, not a state of being.
+It is a direction, not a destination.
+99 Carl Rogers Exam Board and Specification Codes AQA 7182 Head of Department Konstantinos Foskolos RELIGIOUS STUDIES